 Here I present a list of things that students can do to maximize their chance of selection and career opportunities at the same time.
 These tips are useful for people applying for GSoC itself and related programs such as GNOME's Outreach Program for Women or graduate placements in companies.

-There is no guarantee that Google will run the program again in 2015 or any future year.
+There is no guarantee that Google will run the program again in 2015 or any future year until the Google announcement.